 To ensure availability of the time/location you are interested in, we recommend scheduling your trip at least 4 to 6 weeks in advance.
 However, reservations may be accepted up to 2 weeks prior to your requested visitation date.
 School group coordinators will receive a Teachers Resource Guide upon completion of their group reservation.
 The Resource Guides include curriculum-based pre- and post-visit activities for each of the three historic sites.

 Each group must consist of 10 or more people.
 The maximum group size is 70 people.
-If your group size exceeds 70 people, please contact the Program Coordinator directly to book your reservation.
-Woodlawn Manor Cultural Park can accommodate larger groups- contact Woodlawn Group Tours office directly.
+If your group size exceeds 70 people, please contact the Group Tours office directly to book your reservation.
+Woodlawn Manor Cultural Park can accommodate larger groups – Email: Woodlawn Group or call 301-563-7505.

-Rates applicable to Josiah Henson Park & Oakley Cabin African American Museum & Park only
+Rates applicable to Josiah Henson Park and Oakley Cabin African American Museum & Park only.

 Admission fee per person: